© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Yr Hen Gapel, Llanybri is a scheduled monument protected by Cadw under reference CM250.
 View the official record →

-Yr Hen Gapel, Llanybri is a medieval chapel located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CM250.
+Yr Hen Gapel, Llanybri is a medieval chapel situated in Carmarthenshire, Wales, serving as a place of worship and burial within the local community.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM250.

 Yr Hen Gapel, Llanybri dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Yr Hen Gapel, Llanybri is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM250.